Minestrone Soup with Pasta Shapes

 Making Minestrone Soup for babies and toddlers

-This vegetable-packed Minestrone Soup recipe makes a nutritious meal for children.
+This vegetable-packed Minestrone Soup recipe makes a wholesome meal for children.
 To adapt the soup for toddlers or babies, leave out the salt and choose salt-reduced or no-salt stock/broth.
 Choose whichever pasta shapes are an appropriate size for your children to eat, to make it fun!
 It’s a chunky soup, so you might like to puree it for babies to make it easier to eat, whether self-feeding or spoon feeding.

 Always ensure safety with hot liquids by serving the soup warm or at room temperature to children.
 For more helpful tips, check out how to serve soup to toddlers and babies.